maps & camping

 Trails in the Gorge

 To apply for a permit to camp at Pot Point or Williams Island Blueway Campsites, please fill out the form below at least one full business day before you plan to camp.
 You will be emailed a permit.
-Call 423.266.0314 with questions.
-Thanks!
+Blueway directions to campsite are below the application.
+Please call 423.266.0314 or email email@example.com during normal business hours with any questions.

 The Tennessee River Gorge falls within the Tennessee River Blueway, a river trail formed by TVA in the 1930s that runs for 45 miles from Chickamauga Dam to Nickajack Dam.
 The best information for traveling on the Tennessee Blueway is located at Canoe Tennessee's website.